cjacker/opensource-toolchain-msp430/README.md

 This tutorial use FR6989 Launchpad, please wire up USB2TTL adapter with Launchpad as:

 ```
-RX->TX(P2.0), not the backchannel TX
+RX->TX(P2.0), the BSL TX, not the backchannel TX
-TX->RX(P2.1), not the backchannel RX
+TX->RX(P2.1), the BSL RX, not the backchannel RX
 DTR->SBWTDIO/RST
 RTS->SBWTCK/TEST
 GND->GND
-VCC->VCC, if the board need power supply from USB2TTL adapter.
+VCC->VCC, 3.3v, if the board need power supply from USB2TTL adapter.
 ```

 And use the `FRxx_uart` examples in `bsl-scripter/ScriptExampleLinux`, if you use general USB to TTL adapter, please change the `MODE` line of `script_FRxx_uart.txt` from